 Chrome

-1. Go to Settings > Privacy and Security > Third-party cookies.
+To block tracking cookies on Chrome, go to Settings > Privacy and Security > Third-party cookies.
+Select “Block third-party cookies” and that’s it.

-Please remember that sites use their discretion in regard to the request not to track you, so they may not always satisfy it.
+You may also scroll down and toggle on “Send a "Do Not Track" request with your browsing traffic” under the Advanced section.
+However, please remember that sites use their discretion, so they may not always satisfy your request.
 That’s why it’s important to not blindly accept cookies on every site.

 Firefox